Wigan charged after FA Cup pitch invasion following Manchester City win

 "The club has until 18.00 BST on Monday April 9 to respond to the charge."

-After knocking City out to reach the FA Cup quarter-finals, Wigan subsequently suffered a home loss at the hands of Southampton to exit the competition.
+After knocking City out to reach the FA Cup quarter-finals, Wigan subsequently suffered a home loss at the hands of Southampton.